MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ### Parameter description

-Each message extension command supports has a corresponding `parameters' property, which supports up to five parameters and the first parameter must be visible in the message extension search bar.
+Each message extension command supports has a corresponding `parameters` property, which supports up to five parameters and the first parameter must be visible in the message extension search bar.
 A parameter must have a good description, which must contain a combination of acceptable parameters, enums, acronyms, and output format.

 The [semanticDescription](../resources/schema/manifest-schema-dev-preview.md#composeextensionscommands) property is used to provide a detailed description of a command for Microsoft Copilot.
 Semantic description for parameters supports up to 2,000 characters and isn't displayed in the user interface.
 If the `semanticDescription` property is left empty, Copilot uses the information in the `description` field.
 When writing a `semanticDescription`, you must include information about expected values, limits, and ranges for the command.